Who is on the ballot in the next election?

 Additional information about registering and voting is available at the Commonwealth of Pennsylvania website votesPA.

 To apply for an absentee ballot, call the Division of Elections, 412-350-4520, for an Absentee Ballot Application Form or download it here.

 For more information about elections in Pennsylvania, see Elections FAQ.

 A coalition of many organizations called Fair Districts PA, led by the League of Women Voters of Pennsylvania and Common Cause, is working hard on redistricting reform.
-You can find information about it here.
+You can find information about it here and here.

 A 2015 report on a conference on redistricting reform is posted here.
 Chris Carson, elected LWVUS president at the 2016 convention, led a panel on overcoming entrenched interests as part of this conference.
 Chris has been involved in redistricting efforts in California since 2009.